 High School Assessments assess performance in four content areas: English, Algebra/Data Analysis, Government and Biology.
 Passing the HSA is a graduation requirement.

-The Maryland School Assessment (MSA) includes tests of reading, math, and science achievement.
+The Maryland Integrated Science Assessment (MISA) includes tests of reading, math, and science achievement.
 These test results provide educators, parents, and the public valuable information about student, school, school system, and state performance.

 Teachers need to assess student learning on an ongoing basis so that they will know where their students are at any given time in relationship to the standards being monitored.